Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 Apollo uses per-seat pricing with credit allowances.

 Basic starts at $49/seat/month (annual), Professional at $79/seat/month, and Organization at $119/seat/month.
-Credits are granted upfront on annual plans and don't roll over.
+Credits are granted upfront on annual plans and do not roll over at renewal.
 The Advanced Dialer add-on costs an additional $119-$149/month.
-For a team of 5 on Professional annual plans, that's roughly $395/month for the core platform, which includes data, sequences, conversation intelligence, and deal management.
+For a team of 5 on Professional annual plans, that is roughly $395/month for the core platform, which includes data, sequences, conversation intelligence, and deal management.
+For a complete breakdown of Apollo's pricing tiers and what they include, see Apollo's full pricing breakdown.

-ZoomInfo costs the most per seat, but enterprises evaluate it based on pipeline outcomes rather than per-unit cost.
-Seismic attributed 39% of active pipeline to ZoomInfo signals and saved 11.5 hours per week per seller.
-Snowflake achieved 200% higher conversion rates on top-scoring accounts.
-For companies where a single enterprise deal is worth six or seven figures, ZoomInfo's cost is a rounding error compared to the pipeline it generates.
+Enterprise buyers evaluate ZoomInfo based on pipeline outcomes rather than per-unit cost.
+Seismic found that sellers using ZoomInfo were 54% more productive and saved an average of 11.5 hours per week, and booked nearly 60% more meetings per week.
+Snowflake achieved 200% higher conversion rates on top-scoring accounts built on ZoomInfo firmographic and technographic data.
+For companies where a single enterprise deal is worth six or seven figures, that uplift converts into pipeline multiples of the platform cost.

 ZoomInfo also offers ZoomInfo Lite as a permanent free tier with access to the B2B database, 10 monthly export credits, Chrome extension, and website visitor identification (up to 10 reveals per day).
-It's a practical way to test data quality before committing to a paid plan.
+It is a practical way to test data quality before committing to a paid plan.

 Instantly vs. Apollo vs. ZoomInfo: Which should you choose?

-The right platform depends on your team's size, sales motion, and what's actually limiting your pipeline today.
+The right platform depends on your team's size, sales motion, and what is actually limiting your pipeline today.

 Choose Instantly if: